-6.3.2.2.
-Reporting Requirements.
-The Discharger shall summarize the data evaluation and any applicable source investigation in the annual self-monitoring report associated with the year in which samples were collected.
-The Discharger shall also report the pollutants detected at or above applicable water quality objectives (see Fact Sheet Table F-6 for the objectives) in the report's transmittal letter.
-This requirement does not apply to pollutants with effluent limitations (see Table 2 of this Order).
+- 6.3.2.2.1 Routine Reporting.
+The Discharger shall report the pollutants detected at or above applicable water quality objectives (see Fact Sheet Table F-7 for the objectives) in the transmittal letter for the self-monitoring report associated with the month in which samples were collected.
+This requirement does not apply to pollutants with effluent limitations (see Table 2 of this Order). - 6.3.2.2.2.
+Final Reporting.
+The Discharger shall summarize the data evaluation and source investigation in the applicable annual self-monitoring report.